-- Quick-relief – saline laxatives tend to work very fast.
+- Quick relief: Saline laxatives tend to work very fast.

-- Slow-relief – other laxatives, including bulk-forming fibers, stool softeners, and guanylate cyclase-C agonist laxatives, take longer to work.
+- Slow relief: Other laxatives, including bulk-forming fibers, stool softeners, and guanylate cyclase-C agonist laxatives, take longer to work.

-- Stool softeners, such as Docusate, may take 24 to 48 hours.
+- Stool softeners, such as Docusate, may take 24–48 hours.

-People can increase their daily fiber intake by including more fruits and vegetables in their diet.
+A person can increase their daily fiber intake by including more fruits and vegetables in their diet.
 Fiber-rich foods that can help with constipation include:

-- Prunes.
-Prunes can help people stay regular.
+- Prunes: Prunes can help people stay regular.
 They contain both soluble and insoluble fiber, which may help absorb water and give body to the stool.

-- Apples.
-Apples are rich in pectin, a helpful soluble fiber.
+- Apples: Apples are rich in pectin, a helpful soluble fiber.
 Try including apples as a snack between meals.